Fernando-A-Rocha/mta-nandocrypt/README.md

 # MTA NandoCrypt

-## Description
+## About

+This MTA resource lets you encrypt any files using a secret key (string) that is stored inside a script that it generates & compiles.
+You use the script it creates to decrypt the files in your own resource(s).

 ![1](.github/1.png)
 ![2](.github/2.png)

-This MTA resource lets you encrypt any files using a secret key (string) that is stored inside a script that it generates & compiles.
-You use the script it creates to decrypt the files in your own resource(s).

 ### Pros